Press and Media facilities at Nethermoor

 Some information about Guiseley

-Guiseley AFC are a community based football club playing in the Vanarama National League.
-We have had huge on-field success in the last six or seven years.
-After winning the Northern Premier League in our centenary year, we achieved consecutive play-off spots in each of our five seasons in the Vanarama North.
+Guiseley AFC are a community based football club playing in the Pitching In Northern Premier League Premier Division.
+We had huge on-field success since winning the Northern Premier League in our centenary year, we achieved consecutive play-off spots in each of our five seasons in the Vanarama National League North.
 After play-off final defeats in the 2010-11 and 2013-14 seasons, we finally gained promotion by coming from 2-0 down to win 3-2 against Chorley.
-Last season saw a debut campaign in the Vanarama National League with many highs and lows.
+A debut campaign in the Vanarama National League in 2015-16 saw many highs and lows.
 After being well clear of the relegation zone for much of the season, it ultimately took a thrilling 4-3 win over Torquay United to secure safety on the last day of the season.
-This success has attracted crowds to Nethermoor that have increased year on year with our league average now approaching 1,000 and some 2000 in attendance when we played Grimsby Town and Torquay United last season.

 Away from the first team we continue to cement our place at the heart of the local community.
 Our Community Foundation is some eighteen months old and is currently applying for charitable status.
 The Foundation works with people of all ages, races and creeds to increase sports participation and healthy lifestyles.
 To this end it has run sports programmes that range from Archery, Football and Goalkeeper training for youngsters to chair based exercise classes for the over 60s.